 - Prepare draft 'Information Bulletin".
-Report may be prepared by EOC staff as available using current situation reports and information. - EOC PIO to review and revise as necessary.

-- EOC Director and Heiltsuk representative to review and authorize draft. - If needed, draft may be emailed or faxed to PREOC PIO for review and comment. - PREOC to return draft release with suggested modifications as applicable. - EOC Director and PIO to review any modifications - EOC PIO to prepare final release having adopted or rejected PREOC modifications - ➤ EOC Director to authorize issuance of final release.
+Report may be prepared by EOC staff as available using current situation reports and information. - > EOC PIO to review and revise as necessary. - > EOC Director to review and authorize draft - If needed, draft may be emailed or faxed to PREOC PIO for review and comment. - o PREOC to return draft release with suggested modifications - EOC Director and PIO to review any modifications - EOC PIO to prepare final release having adopted or rejected PREOC modifications - ➤ EOC Director to authorize issuance of final release.
 The final approval of any EOC emergency information bulletin rests with the EOC Director.